Tyler Onyango: Career

 On 24 January 2021, Onyango made his first-team debut for Everton when he came off of the bench to replace André Gomes in the 85th minute of an FA Cup fourth round victory over Sheffield Wednesday.
 On 21 November 2021, Onyango made his Premier League debut as a substitute in the final minute of a 3–0 defeat to Manchester City, going on to make a further two league appearances in the 2021–22 season as Everton narrowly avoided relegation.

 On 27 July 2022, Onyango joined EFL League One club Burton Albion on a season-long loan deal.
 In January 2023, Onyango returned to Everton.

 On 27 January 2023, Onyango returned to League One to join bottom club Forest Green Rovers on loan until the end of the season, the first signing for new manager, and former Everton youth coach, Duncan Ferguson.
+After just three appearances, a hamstring injury saw him forced to return to his parent club.

+On 9 August 2024, Onyango signed a season-long loan deal to join Stockport County.
+Having sustained a hamstring injury in November 2024, he returned to his parent club in January 2025.

+On 1 September 2025, Onyango returned to League One side Stockport County on a season-long loan deal.

 International career

 Onyango was born in England to a Kenyan father and English mother.
+This makes him eligible to play for either Kenya or England National teams.
 He is a youth international for England at under-17 level.

+The Everton midfielder has recently expressed his desire to play for the Harambee Stars, citing two reasons: the support of Kenyan fans and his admiration for Benni McCarthy, the head coach of the Kenya national team.